turingschool/md_launch_curriculum/README.md

     - Identify and resolve merge conflicts
 ### Week 3
 * Lesson: Data Relationships (One to One, One to Many, Many to Many)
-    - Develop a visualization for different relationships
-    - Define Primary and Foreign keys
+    * Solidify understanding of Primary Keys and Foreign Keys
+    * Visualize One-to-One, One-to-Many, and Many-to-Many relationships
+    * Implement a Many-to-Many relationship using a join table
-    - Practice describing different relationships
+    * Practice describing different relationships
-  Lab Project: Add an Author Table to the Library Db
+  Lab Project: Add an Author Table to the Library Db (many-to-many)
 * Lesson: SQL JOINS
     - Use JOIN to query related records
     - Use WHERE to filter joined queries